Skip to content

 Median Days on Market For homes sold over the past 30 days

 Median DOM (days on market - the time it takes for 50% of homes to leave the market for homes that sold over the past 30 days).
-The median number of days that homes stay on the market has increased again this month, rising from 32 on August 8 to 38 on Sept 7 with a 30-day range of 29-40.
-Homes are staying on the market longer now and these numbers should increase monthly into winter.
+The median days on the market decreased from 28 on May 8, 2026, to 20 on June 7, 2026.
+This decrease is normal and expected behavior for this part of our annual cycle.
+It is, however, at a higher level at this time of the year than the past ten years.
+Homes are staying on the market a bit longer than they used to.

 Number of Homes Pending in the Past 30 Days